40thieves/webgl-world/writeup.md

 In the Phong model, most of the calculation is done in the fragment shader.
 This is because each fragment must calculate it's diffuse and specular light.

 In the fragment shader, diffuse light is calculated first.
-The vector to the light source (L) is found.
-This is then used to calculate the diffuse light weighting.
+The vector to the light source is found.
+This is then used to calculate the diffuse light weighting, by finding the dot product with the normal vector.
 Later in the shader this is multiplied by the diffuse light colour, provided by the application.

 ```
 vec3 vectorToLightSource = normalize(uLightPosition - vPositionEye);
-float diffuseLightWeighting = max(dot(vNormalEye, vectorToLightSource), 0.0);
+float diffuseLightWeighting =
+	max(dot(vNormalEye, vectorToLightSource), 0.0);
 ```

 Next, specular light is calculated.
 Again, the vector to light source is used, this time to calculate the reflection vector, the vector at which the light is reflected.
 Next the vector to the eye is calculated.
 Using these, the dot product is calculated, and raised to the power of the shininess constant.
 This gives the specular light weighting.
 Later in the shader, this is multiplied by the specular light colour, provided by the application.

 ```
-vec3 reflectionVector = normalize(reflect(-vectorToLightSource, vNormalEye));
+vec3 reflectionVector =
+	normalize(reflect(-vectorToLightSource, vNormalEye));

 vec3 viewVectorEye = -normalize(vPositionEye);